hpgavin/HPGdaac/README.md

 The last lines of the scaled data file provide the maximum, minimum, and root mean square (RMS) in the scaled units.

-In addition to scaling the digitized data to the desired units, the **scale** program corrects for channel-to-channel skew, and optionally interpolates clipped data, applies some smoothing, and detrends the data.
+In addition to scaling the digitized data to the desired units, the **scale** program corrects for channel-to-channel skew, and optionally interpolates clipped data, applies some smoothing, and detrends the digitized data.

 **scale** appends the *data stats file* with the summary of the maximum, minimum, and root mean square (RMS) of the scaled data.